The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Introduction

 Despite extensive experimental work, the atomistic mechanisms governing this transition remain unclear.
 In particular, it is not yet understood why moderate implantation temperatures can enhance dopant activation at high doses, whereas higher temperatures promote defect clustering and dislocation loop formation even though amorphization is reduced.
 The interplay between Frenkel-pair separation, interstitial mobility, cluster nucleation, defect agglomeration, and substitutional Al incorporation has not yet been resolved on the atomic scale for 4H-SiC.

 To address these questions, we perform large-scale molecular dynamics (MD) simulations of shallow Al implantation in 4H-SiC over a broad range of implantation doses and temperatures.
 Ion cascades are simulated explicitly, followed by extended annealing up to $100$\,ns to capture defect recombination, clustering, and dopant incorporation.
+Recent MD studies of Al$^+$ implantation in 4H-SiC using the GW potential have characterized dose-dependent damage accumulation and interface stress evolution\,\cite{Yang2025,Xuanyuan2025}; however, these studies employ short annealing windows of $1$-$3$\,ns, which is insufficient to capture extended defect coarsening and dopant incorporation occurring on longer time scales.
 In contrast to previous MD studies on Al-implanted 3C-SiC that employed considerably shorter annealing times by using interatomic potentials with limited recovery accuracy\,\cite{wu2021,samolyuk2015}, the present work combines the Gao--Weber (GW) potential with a DFT-parameterized Morse interaction for Al, enabling a more reliable description of defect formation and migration processes in 4H-SiC.

 By directly correlating implantation temperature, defect clustering, and Al incorporation, we identify two distinct regimes separated by the Al saturation limit: a low-concentration regime dominated by isolated point defects and small complexes, and a high-concentration regime characterized by defect clustering and the emergence of planar defect precursors.
 The simulations provide an atomistic explanation for the experimentally observed activation window and establish a kinetic framework for optimizing implantation temperature at high Al doses.